Stan Sakai began his career by simply lettering comic books as he perfected his art and began working in the industry

 Sakai wrote and illustrated the story "I'm Not in Springfield Anymore!" for Bart Simpson's Treehouse of Horror #7 and illustrated the back cover of Treehouse of Horror #6.
 Sakai was the artist for Riblet, the back-up feature in the trade paperback of Stupid, Stupid Rat Tails.In 2013, Sakai illustrated the limited comic book series 47 Ronin, an adaptation of the famed story of the 47 Ronin written by Dark Horse Comics Publisher Mike Richardson and with Lone Wolf and Cub writer Kazuo Koike as an editorial consultant.
 He resides in California.

-Stan is a recipient of numerous awards including: National Cartoonists Society Comic Book Division Award, eight Eisner Awards, the Eisner Hall of Fame, five Spanish Haxturs, an Inkpot, an American Library Association Award, a Cultural Ambassador Award from the Japanese American National Museum, and a couple of Harvey Awards including one for Best Cartoonist.
+Stan is a recipient of numerous awards including: National Cartoonists Society Comic Book Division Award, ten Eisner Awards, the Eisner Hall of Fame, five Spanish Haxturs, an Inkpot, an American Library Association Award, a Cultural Ambassador Award from the Japanese American National Museum, and two Harvey Awards including one for Best Cartoonist.